coady/multimethod/README.md

 * `Mapping[...]` - the first key-value pair is checked
 * `tuple[...]` - all args are checked
 * `Iterable[...]` - the first arg is checked
-* `Literal[...]` - provisionally supported
+* `Literal[...]`
+* `Callable[[...], ...]` - parameter types are contravariant, return type is covariant

 Naturally checking subscripts is slower, but the implementation is optimized, cached, and bypassed if no subscripts are in use in the parameter.
-Empty iterables provisionally match any subscript, but don't special-case how the types are normally resolved.
+Empty iterables match any subscript, but don't special-case how the types are normally resolved.

 Dispatch resolution details:
 * If an exact match isn't registered, the next closest method is called (and cached).